-Whatever the reason, now, not only do I clearly label each box, but I number the boxes and keep a running inventory list that I check off when the movers are unloading them into my new place.
-This way, if a box goes missing, I can easily identify which number it is and what is contained within it.
+Take inventory.
+Number the boxes and keep a running inventory list to check off when the movers are unloading them into your new place.
+This way, if a box goes missing, you can easily identify which number it is and what is contained within it.
 Again, insurance companies love this kind of detail.

 Make Sure Your Stuff Arrives Safely